1 The Role of Analytics in Accounting

 TipIn Practice

 The three-perspective exercise structure in this book reflects how analytics is used across the accounting profession.
-The same technique, such as aging analysis, serves different purposes depending on the role.
-A financial accountant uses aging analysis to estimate the allowance for doubtful accounts.
-A managerial accountant uses it to assess collection efficiency and cash flow timing.
-An auditor uses it to evaluate management’s estimates and to identify balances for confirmation testing.
+The same technique can serve different purposes depending on the role.
+A duplicate-payment analysis, for example, supports controls assurance in an audit context, vendor management in a procurement context, and cash flow review in a controllership context.
 Seeing these connections will help you understand why a single analytical skill has broad professional value.

 The accounting profession is undergoing a fundamental shift in the skills it demands from practitioners.
 The growth of transaction data, the evolution of audit methodology, and the expansion of the accountant’s role from preparer to analyst have created strong demand for data analytics competencies.
 Professional bodies including the AICPA, IMA, and IFAC have responded by integrating analytics into their competency frameworks, signaling that these skills are essential rather than optional.